figureland/statekit/README.md

 x.set(5)
 h.get() // [[1714414077814, 2], [1714414077815, 3], [1714414077816, 4]]

-// There's probably a much better way of managing all of this, but you
-// can revert to the previous version by calling restore() on the history
+// You can revert to the previous version by calling restore() on the history
 // with the associated timestamp.

 x.get() // 5